dexie/dexie-website-old/cloud/docs/access-control.md

 })
 ```

-_Access Control tables needs to be spelled exactly as in this sample and their primary keys needs to be spelled exactly the same.
+_Access Control tables need to be spelled exactly as in this sample and their primary keys needs to be spelled exactly the same.
 On top of that, you are free to index those properties you will need to query.
 The properties of objects in these tables are documented under each table below._

 We will walk through how to use these tables to share objects to others.

 ### Table "realms"

 Access Control are defined using realms.
-Each object you create belongs to a realm even if realm is not specified.
+Each object you create belongs to a realm even if the realm is not specified.
 Every user has its own private realm.
 Users can create new realms and invite other users to them.
 The id of a realm needs to be a globally unique string.

 | Table Name | "realms" |
 | Primary key | realmId |